 Draft revision of Recommendation ITU-R F.749-3 Doc.
 5/61

-Radio-frequency arrangements for systems of the fixed service operating in sub-bands in the 36-40.5 GHz band
+Radio-frequency channel arrangements for systems of the fixed service operating in sub-bands in the 36-40.5 GHz band

 This revision adds a new section in Annex 1, related to the interleaved channel arrangements for 224 MHz channels.